wenky/app-programs/basics/ReadMe.md

 * store emp objects in the order of their salary
 * Two objects are equal if their hashcodes are equal.Yes/No?
 * How do you ensure that 2 objects are equal if their hashcodes are equal>
+* Can an enum be extended?

+## Programs
+* swap without using tmp variable
+* Reverse a string without recursion and iteration?

+## JDBC
+addbatch/setbatch in jdbc